z-e-e-s-h-a-n/monorepo-starter/templates/monorepo-starter/README.md

 ---

-Made with ❤️ using shadcn/ui & Monopero
+Made with ❤️ using shadcn/ui & Monorepo